 Nevertheless, probably my favourite of all the Star Wars movies, except maybe Rogue One.

 1×2 – What Smiles Are For

 So sometimes, you need someone other than a show’s creator to take the ball and run with it.
 Episode one of Happy! was co-written by Grant Morrison and not that great, but episode 2 was Morrison-free, and a whole lot better for it.
 While the DNA was still the same, Christopher Meloni’s character worked better, Happy was actually likeable and cute rather than merely theoretically likeable and cute, and there was even a guest appearance by Jerry Springer.

 My hopes have been raised.

 Episode reviews: 1

 Basically, just the first episode repeated.
 The first four episodes continue Jean-Claude’s undercover adventures, the last two return him to the state he was in at the beginning of episode one, ready for the final redeeming confrontation.

-There are a few laugh-out loud moments, such as his driving in episode two and the arrival of (spoiler)his time-travelling future self in episode four, as well as the ultimate conclusion.
+There are a few laugh-out loud moments, such as his driving in episode two and the arrival of (spoiler)(spoiler alert) his time-travelling future self in episode four, as well as the ultimate conclusion.
 JCVD’s acting talent turns out to greater than you might think, too, particularly when he speaks French or pretends to be his twin.